AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/Configure the Cloud Assistant client/Start or stop the Cloud Assistant client.md

             ```

     -   For Ubuntu 14 or earlier operating systems, which typically use the UpStart initialization process, perform the following steps:
-        -   Check whether your ECS instance uses the UpStart initialization process.
+        -   Check whether your instance uses the UpStart initialization process.
 If a message is returned, UpStart is used.

             ```
             strings /sbin/init | grep "upstart"